Bestway: History

+In 2024, the State Bank of Pakistan approved Silkbank’s merger with United Bank Limited (UBL).
+The process was finalized in March 2025, with Silkbank officially integrating into UBL through a share swap agreement.

+In March 2024, Silkbank Limited announced its merger with United Bank Limited (UBL) after both banks reached an agreement.
+On March 10, 2025, the State Bank of Pakistan (SBP) officially sanctioned the amalgamation of Silkbank with UBL under Section 48 of the Banking Companies Ordinance 1962.
+The merger became effective on March 11, 2025, fully integrating Silkbank's operations into UBL.
+As part of the agreement, UBL issued new shares to Silkbank shareholders at a swap ratio of 1 UBL share (face value PKR 10 each) for every 325 Silkbank shares (face value PKR 10 each).

+Investments

+Bestway Group comprises the following investments:

 Bestway Foundation

 In 1987 the Bestway Group established the Bestway Foundation.
 It is a charitable trust of the Bestway Group that works exclusively in the health and education sectors.
 Every year the Group contributes approximately 2.5% of its profit to the Foundation, which helps support charities and contributes to help the local community.
 In the last decade Bestway Foundation has invested in 35 inner city schools in as part of the Specialist Schools & Academies Program.

 In 1997 Bestway Foundation Pakistan was established and Choudrey was appointed Chairman of Bestway Foundation Pakistan.

 In February 2013, the Bestway Foundation and University of Bradford signed a five-year agreement that committed £250,000 each to jointly fund five annual scholarships to support postgraduate students applying from Pakistan.

 In May 2014 Bestway Cement Limited was ranked 10th out of 478 PLCs by volume of donations in Pakistan according to Pakistan Centre for Philanthropy (PCP) Philanthropy Survey 2012.